-- 1 Connect the test set to a working telephone line, set the TALK/MONITOR switch to TALK, and receive dial tone. - 2 Dial the number. - 3 Press the STORE/PROG key. - 4 Press one of the number keys (0 through 9) to select the desired memory location.
+- 1 Connect the test set to a working telephone line, set the Talk/Monitor switch to T, and receive dial tone. - 2 Dial the number. - 3 Press the STORE/PROG key. - 4 Press a number key (0 through 9) to select the desired memory location.